Our Impact

 #KnotOnMyPlanet

-Supermodel, Doutzen Kroes, led the #KnotOnMyPlanet viral campaign to raise funds for STE's Elephant Crisis Fund, in partnership with the Wildlife Conservation Networ.
-100% of funds raised went directly to frontline conservationists stopping the killing of elephants, thwarting ivory traffickers and ending demand for ivory.
+Supermodel, Doutzen Kroes, led the #KnotOnMyPlanet viral campaign to raise funds for STE's Elephant Crisis Fund, in partnership with the Wildlife Conservation Network.
+100% of funds raised went directly to frontline conservationists to stop the killing of elephants, thwart ivory traffickers and end demand for ivory.

 2023